TBD9rain/quick_ref/git.md

 ### Discard changes in working directory

-The following commands will dicard changes of the file in working directory.
+To dicard changes of the file in working directory:
-Both commands will also reload the verison of the file in the search order of:
-1. **cached area**
-2. **last commit**
 ```
 git restore <modified_file>
 ```